zgompert/DimensionsExperiment/README.md

 # LASSO regression models for caterpillar performance as a function of plant-trait polygenic scores

 We next used LASSO regression to fit models for the polygenic scores for each caterpillar performance trait (based on *M. sativa*) genetics as a function of the polygenic scores from all 1760 plant traits.
 This was done with `glmnet` (version  4.0-2) in `R` and used 10-fold cross-validation to selection lambda.
 I also measured both variance explained by the model and the 10-fold cross-validation predictive power.
 See [glmnetPerformPS.R](glmnetPerformPS.R).
 Variance explained was compared for the observed versus randomized response variables.

+As a test of how many *independent* genetic factors (from *M. sativa*) contributed to the caterpillar performance polygenic scores, I also fit LASSO models on PCs of the plant trait and chemistry polygenic scores.
+These gave generally similar results to the analyses above providing (I think) pretty clear evidence of many genetic variants involved in different traits contributing [glmnetPerformPS_PCA.R](glmnetPerformPS_PCA.R).

 I repeated this analysis with observed performance values (residuals after hatch data and space, but not polygenic scores).
 Here too randomized data sets were also analyzed.
 See [glmnetPSObs.R](glmnetPSObs.R).